Optical excitation of ultra-relativistic partially stripped ions: Exciting ultra-relativistic ions with light

-In high-energy physics, a scattering cross section is often used to describe a scattering process.
-While in optics the cross section is also used, it is noteworthy that its application implicitly assumes that the process is investigated under the steady state, when dynamic equilibrium between different processes (e.g.\ excitation and relaxation) is being reached.
-However, prior to the steady state, an illuminated system experiences a transient period during which it undergoes dynamic changes.
+In high-energy physics, a cross section is often used to describe a scattering process.
+While in optics the cross section is also used, its application implicitly assumes that the process is investigated in the steady state, when dynamic equilibrium between different processes (e.g., excitation and relaxation) is reached.
+Prior to the steady state, however, the system experiences a transient period during which it may undergo significant changes.
 The dynamics of this transient evolution depends on many parameters, including incident-light intensity, strength of an atomic transition, light detuning or excited-state relaxation.
-Thereby, over time comparable with the excited-state lifetime $\tau_e$ the population of the state, determining fluorescence intensity, may continuously increase, eventually reaching its steady-state value, but it may also experience strong oscillations before finally leveling up at a specific value.
-As the frequency and amplitude of these, so-called, Rabi oscillations depend on parameters of incident light, studies of the excitation of PSI in a bunch, experiencing strong inhomogeneous (Doppler) broadening of the transition, $\Delta\omega/\omega_0\approx 10^{-4}$, where $\omega_0$ is the transition frequency and $\Delta\omega$ is its broadening, with pulsed light of a temporal length comparable to the excited-state lifetime becomes an important aspect of the GF.
+Thereby, over time comparable with the excited-state lifetime $\tau_e$ the population of the excited state, which determines the intensity of the fluorescence from the ions (see below), may continuously increase, eventually reaching its steady-state value, but it may also experience oscillations before finally leveling up at a specific value.
+As the frequency and amplitude of these, so-called, Rabi oscillations depend on parameters of incident light, studies of the dynamics of PSI excitation at times shorter than the excited-state lifetime become an important aspect of the GF.

-Below, we analyze theoretically and numerically the problem of optical pumping of an energy-dispersed ion bunch by pulsed light.
-By investigating interaction of a resonant light pulse with a generic closed two-level system, i.e.\ with other levels ignored, we analyze the situation which, to the first order, reproduces the GF set-up.
+Below, we analyze, both theoretically and numerically, the problem of optical excitation of an energy-dispersed ion bunch by a pulse of light.
+By investigating the interaction of a resonant light pulse with a generic closed two-level system, i.e., with a system where levels other than these directly coupled by light are ignored, we analyze the situation which, to the first order, reproduces the GF set-up.